“A supremely indulgent, tranquil and epicurean hideaway in an undiscovered corner of Aragón”

 - No TVs or minibars, though Suites have DVD players and open fires

 - No other restaurants within walking distance, but you'll want to eat in every night anyway

-- Children are allowed, but it feels more of an adult place
+- Only children over 6 are allowed, it feels more of an adult place

 - You’ll need a car to get the best out of a stay here